 Children beneficiaries of international protection have an obligation to study at primary and secondary education institutions of the public education system, under the same conditions as nationals.
-Similar to Reception Conditions: Access to Education, the new L. 4636/2019 refers not to a right to education but to a duty on beneficiaries of international protection.
+Similar to Reception Conditions: Access to Education, the new Asylum Code refers not to a right to education but to a duty on beneficiaries of international protection.

 A number of Greek language classes are provided by universities, civil society organisations and centres for vocational training.
-However, as noted by UNHCR, “Most refugees do not benefit from language courses or integration programmes in Greece”.
+However, as noted by UNHCR, ‘Most refugees do not benefit from language courses or integration programmes in Greece’.
 A pilot programme of Greek language courses funded by the Asylum, Migration and Integration Fund (AMIF) announced in January 2018 was included in the HELIOS project and has been implemented since June 2019 by IOM and its partners.
-Moreover, the Municipality of Athens regularly organizes Greek language courses for adult immigrants, as well as IT seminars, for, among others, adult refugees.
+Moreover, the Municipality of Athens regularly organises Greek language courses for adult immigrants, as well as IT seminars, for, among others, adult refugees.

 Article 28(1) IPA.